eyadgaran/SimpleML/docs/source/configuration.rst

 Add a second, like `%%` to escape the literal value***

 Only the sections that are used are necessary.
-Don't include unnecessary sections in your config to minimize security exposure if they leak!
+Don't include unnecessary sections in a config to minimize security exposure if they leak!
 This entire file would be unnecessary if cloud storage is not being used, default filepaths are used, and the database connections are initialized by a different means than `configuration_section`.
 Breaking down this particular example::

+    [path]
+    home_directory = ~/.simpleml  <-- This details where all binaries are stored on the local disk.
+Only necessary if different than the default

-    [cloud]  <-- This section is used for any persistable that specifies a cloud persistence location section = gcp-read-only  <-- The name of the heading for the cloud credentials
+    [cloud]  <-- This section is used for any persistable that specifies a cloud persistence location section = gcp-read-only  <-- The name of the heading for the cloud credentials.
+                                 In this example this line is the only value that needs to be changed to move from saving in GCP to, say, S3.
+No code would have to change whatsoever because the save location is "cloud" which does a lookup in the config

     [onedrive]  <--- This section outlines an example authorization scheme with onedrive personal client_secret = aaaaaabbbbbbbbbcccccc  <--- Put your client secret here